-Flywheel provides each site with a dedicated IP address which can be used to point a domain to.
+Flywheel provides each site with an IP address which can be used to point a domain to.
 This is useful if you own, say, example.com, and would like it to resolve to a Flywheel site.

 Under the Domains panel in the Flywheel site overview, add the domain you’d like to point to Flywheel.
 Set the domain to primary.
 Our system will automatically perform a series searches for the old domain, replacing them with the new domain.
 All non-primary domains will also be set up with a 301 redirect to the primary domain.

 Once logged into GoDaddy’s administration panel, use the “Domains” menu drop down to navigate to your domains.